-This natural thought is somewhat similar to what Scheffler (1985) calls the maximizing conception of rationality.
+This natural thought is somewhat like Scheffler's (1985) maximizing conception of rationality.
 According to this conception, "if one accepts the desirability of a certain goal being achieved, and if one has a choice between two options, one of which is certain to accomplish the goal better than the other, then it is, ceteris paribus, rational to choose the former over the latter" (1985, 414).
 However, the thought that I have in mind is a bit different and, I believe, more plausible.
-For one, Scheffler's conception is beholden to what the agent takes to be the case rather than what is in fact the case, for it concerns subjective rationality rather than objective choice-worthiness.
+For one, Scheffler's conception is beholden to what the agent takes to be the case rather than to what is in fact the case, for it concerns subjective rationality rather than objective choice-worthiness.
 For another, Scheffler's conception appeals to the goodness (or, as he puts it, the 'desirability') of a goal's being achieved rather than the degree to which the agent should want it to be achieved.
 This is important, because, as Philippa Foot notes, it can "be right to prefer a worse state of affairs to a better" (1985, 198).
 For although we should certainly want the world to change for the better, this isn't all that we should want.
-We should, it seems, also want those to whom we have close ties to fare well and not solely to the extent that their faring well would promote the impersonal good.
+We should, it seems, also want our loved ones to fare well and not solely to the extent that their faring well would promote the impersonal good.
 Thus, I should prefer that my daughter rather than some stranger is saved even if it would be slightly better, impersonally speaking, were the stranger saved instead.
 It seems, then, that agents should sometimes prefer a worse state of affairs to a better.
-And, given this, we should think that what agents should do tracks what they
+And, given this, we should think that what agents should do tracks what they should most desire rather

 19 This is widely endorsed by consequentialists and non-consequentialists alike.
-For instance, John Stuart Mill says, "all action is for the sake of some end" (Utilitarianism, chap.
+For instance, Mill says, "all action is for the sake of some end" (Utilitarianism, chap.
 1).
-And Immanuel Kant says, "an end is an object of the free faculty of choice [i.e., the free Willkür], the representation of which determines it to action, whereby [the end] is brought about.
+And Kant says, "an end is an object of the free faculty of choice [i.e., the free Willkür], the representation of which determines it to action, whereby [the end] is brought about.
 Every action, thus, has its end" (Metaphysics of Morals, 6:384-385).

 20 Even some non-consequentialists come close to endorsing this.
-For instance, Judith Jarvis Thomson says: "given that for a person to act just is for the world to go in a way that it otherwise would not go, surely the question whether he ought to act had better turn on a comparison between how it will go if he acts and how it will go if he does something else-to repeat, there seems to be nothing else for it to turn on" (2003, 8).
+For instance, Thomson says: "given that for a person to act just is for the world to go in a way that it otherwise would not go, surely the question whether he ought to act had better turn on a comparison between how it will go if he acts and how it will go if he does something else-to repeat, there seems to be nothing else for it to turn on" (2003, 8).

-should most desire rather than what's most valuable/desirable.
+than what's most valuable/desirable.